SverreWisloff/SunEclipticAnalog/README.md

 #### Hero Image (Optional)
 Add an image optimized for mobile devices to advertise your app.
 The image (JPG, GIF or PNG) has to be 1440x720 pixels large and can have a maximum size of 2048 KB.
 #### Cover Image (Web/Mobile)
 This cover image will be displayed on your Connect IQ Store listing on the Web and the Connect IQ App Store mobile app.
-Image must be a JPG, GIF or PNG less than 150 KB.
+Image must be a **JPG**, GIF or PNG less than 150 KB.
 (500 x 500)
 #### Add Icons for App Store on Device (Optional)
 The colors in the device icons should be reduced as labeled and should only be 128 x 128 pixels.